hellgrenj/embsrv/readme.md

 # embsrv
-A simple FastAPI-based server that provides various text embedding and tokenization services using the `intfloat/e5-large-v2` model from Hugging Face.
+A simple FastAPI-based server that provides a few text embedding and tokenization services using the `intfloat/e5-large-v2` model from Hugging Face.
 This server allows you to load the model once and expose it over HTTP for multiple applications to use.

 ## Requirements
 * Python 3.11.10 (use pyenv to install)